tekyu/deckit/README.md

 ### Basic setup

 #### View
-After you enter main directory you need to open client folder you may need to install `serve` globally
+After you enter main directory you need to open client folder and build the production version You may also need to install `serve` globally
 ```
 cd client
+npm run build
 npm i serve -g
 ```
 Then you can serve current build using `serve -s build`.
 Local address should be copied to your clipboard.